billmclean/Julia_Lessons/markdown/lesson03.md

 In Julia, array indices start at `1`, and elements are referenced using square brackets: `v[1]` is the first element, `v[2]` is the second element, and so on.
 The `length` function returns the number of elements in a vector.
-Julia raises a `BoundsError` if you attempt to reference `v[i]` for an index `i` outside the range from `1` to `length(v)`.
+Julia throws a `BoundsError` if you attempt to reference `v[i]` for an index `i` outside the range from `1` to `length(v)`.
 The last element in a vector `v` can be referenced as
 ```